hilotechinc/MCP-Microsoft-Office/phase1.md

 - [x] Implement availability checking
 - [x] Add recurring event support
 - **Test**: All core operations unit tested (see calendar-service.test.js)

+**Summary:**
+All calendar service features (event retrieval, create, update, scheduling, availability, recurrence) are implemented, robust, and fully tested.
+All results are normalized and comply with MCP, Microsoft Graph, and phase1_architecture.md rules.
+API and module contracts are validated.
+All tests pass.

 ```javascript
 // Test: Event Retrieval